 A major obstacle to airlines' ability to reuse and recycle more cabin waste is the International Catering Waste (ICW) legislation that many governments have adopted.
 These regulations aim to reduce the risk of transferring animal and plant diseases by requiring ICW to be subject to special treatment.

 IATA commissioned a study to understand the risks posed by airline catering waste on animal health.
 It advocates the adoption of smarter regulation which allows recycling while maintaining animal health controls.
-Read the summary of International catering waste: A case for smarter regulation (pdf).
+Read the summary and the full report of International catering waste: A case for smarter regulation (pdf).